tinygo-org/drivers/wifinina/README.md

 ## nina-fw Firmware

-**PLEASE NOTE: New Arduino Nano33 IoT boards most likely already have a recent version of the nina-fw firmware pre-installed, so you should not need to install the firmware yourself.**
+**PLEASE NOTE: New Adafruit Boards with WiFi and Arduino Nano33 IoT boards most likely already have a recent version of the nina-fw firmware pre-installed.
+You should not need to install the firmware yourself.**

 In order to use this driver, you must have the nina-fw firmware installed on the ESP32 chip.
 If it is already installed, you can just use it.
 You do not need to flash the firmware again.
+The following instructions are only for those who want or need to update the firmware on your board.

 ### Installing esptool to flash nina-fw firmware